YuviDevStudio/nextjs-obsidian-blog/posts/a-blog-post.md

 ---
 title: A blog post
-descroption: This is a blog post created from Obsidian
+description: 'This a description of what this is a blog post created from Obsidian This a description of what this is a blog post created from Obsidian'
 date: 2023-12-23
-tags:
+tags: ["noticias", "programacion"]
-    - "noticias"
-    - "programacion"
 featured_image: /images/test_image_1.jpg
 ---
 Write your text here.